tjfinney/ANTTV.code/README.md

 1. Install *R* on your computer
 2.  \[Optional\] To make life far easier, install RStudio on your computer
-3. Install the ANTTV package
+3. Install the ANTTV-code package
 4. Use the programs in the package to analyse the data.

 ## Installation